Linkman124/P4wnP1-Wiki/docs/Getting-Started-Subfolder/Setup.cfg.md

 can be a regular netmask

 ### WIFI_ACCESSPOINT_DHCP_RANGE
-**defines a the range of possible IP addresses assigned via DHCP** can be a two IP-addresses seperated by a comma.
+**defines the range of possible IP addresses assigned via DHCP** can be two IP-addresses seperated by a comma.

 ### WIFI_ACCESSPOINT_HIDE_SSID
 **defines if the WIFI_ACCESSPOINT_NAME is hidden**